IBM/aspera-cli/docs/README.md

 #### Asynchronous Transfer Mode

-For agents that delegate transfers to an external daemon (`desktop`, `node`, `connect`, `transferd`), the transfer lives entirely in that daemon — `ascli` does not need to stay connected while it runs.
 Adding `asynchronous: true` to the `transfer` option makes `ascli` return immediately after submitting the transfer, without waiting for completion.

-The returned `job_id` can be used at any time, even in a later invocation, to check progress:
+The returned `job_id` can be used at any time to check progress:

 ```shell
 # Start a download and return immediately